mr-mmmmore/yohikofox-infra/README.md

-Practicing K8s with the exercises from https://github.com/yohikofox/formation-infrastructure
+Practicing K8s and helm with the exercises from https://github.com/yohikofox/formation-infrastructure